Abdur-Rahim et al. v. City of Columbus et al.

 On July 12, 2017, we filed suit in the Federal District Court for the Southern District of Ohio on behalf of three of the demonstrators who were sprayed at close range.
 The Defendants were three unnamed Columbus police officers (identified as “John Doe” defendants), Jeffery Lipp, the commanding lieutenant from the event, Kim Jacobs, the Chief of Police, and the City of Columbus.
 On October 2, 2017 Defendants filed their Answer.
 Parties held the 26(f) conference on October 16 and the 26(f) report was filed on November 29.

 We conducted discovery in January and February to identify the John Doe police officer defendants.
 The Defendants provided incomplete responses to our initial discovery requests.
-At our request, the Court held a discovery conference on January 29 during which it ordered Defendants to supplement their responses by February 20.
+The Court ordered Defendants to supplement their responses by February 20.
 The Court also granted our request for an extension of time to amend our complaint.
 Defendants then served supplemental discovery responses that allowed us to identify two of the three John Doe defendants, and we filed our First Amended Complaint on March 1, 2018.
 Defendants filed their Answer on March 22.

 However, when Defendants answered the First Amended Complaint, they informed us that the supplemental discovery responses they had provided had been incorrect, and that based on that misinformation, the named Defendants in our Amended Complaint were likely incorrect.